MicrosoftDocs/Viva/Viva/goals/multiple-alignment.md

 ## What is Multiple Alignment?

-Viva Goals' Multiple Alignment feature allows users to align a single OKR to two or more above it in the organization.
+the Multiple Alignment feature in Viva Goals allows users to align a single OKR to two or more above it in the organization.

 Multiple Aligned objectives are easy to distinguish from the rest, just look for the double arrow icon.